Question 43·Easy·Inferences

 Which choice most logically completes the text?

 For SAT Reading "complete the text" inference questions, first identify the key relationship in the passage—often a cause/effect, contrast, or conclusion.
-Ask: what result or recommendation naturally follows from the evidence given?
-Briefly predict in your own words what should fill the blank (for example, “they should preserve that kind of habitat”).
-Then check each option against the passage, not against outside knowledge: the correct choice will (1) directly involve the specific factor mentioned in the text, (2) match the logical connection already set up, and (3) avoid adding new, unsupported ideas or unnecessary extremes like "only" or "always."
+Predict in your own words what should fill the blank (for example, “they should preserve that kind of habitat”).
+Then check each option against the passage, not against outside knowledge: the correct choice will directly involve the specific factor mentioned in the text and will not add new, unsupported ideas.

 Hints